Tang Dynasty City: Downfall and closure

 The visitor attendance to the theme park was low due to its high admission prices and its lacklustre exhibits.
 This situation further worsened following the 1997 Asian financial crisis.
 The theme park was eventually closed, its buildings were left dilapidated and the exhibits deteriorated.

 Demolition

-In April 2001, a consortium of three Singaporean companies had signed a Memorandum of Understanding, with plans to build a Shaolin themed resort on the former theme park, modeled after the famed temple and monastery in China.
-However the plans were fallen through when the landlord JTC Corporation put out notice in October 2007 seeking for contractors to carry out the demolition works to level the former theme park on January next year.
+In April 2001, a consortium of three Singaporean companies signed a memorandum of understanding, with plans to build a Shaolin themed resort on the former theme park, modeled after the famed temple and monastery in China.
+However the plans fell through when the landlord JTC Corporation put out notice in October 2007 seeking for contractors to carry out the demolition works to level the former theme park on January next year.
 The theme park was demolished in January 2008.